Samsung/Tizen.NET/_posts/2019-01-04-How-to-package-UI-and-service-apps.md

 ---
-title:  "How to Package UI and Service Applications Together and Execute Them"
+title:  "How to Package UI and Service Applications Together and Use Them"
 search: true
 toc: true
 toc_sticky: true